GEOS-ESM/swell/docs/installing_swell_as_a_module.md

 # Installing swell using Lua modules

+Swell is a Python package and is typically installed using pip.
+The following outlines how swell can be installed and deployed as a Lua module.
+This requires Lua modules being available on the target system.

 ### Cloning the swell code

-Swell is a Python package and is installed using pip.
-In the following we demonstrate an how swell can be installed using Lua and deployed as a module.
-This requires Lua modules being installed on the system

-The first step is to choose the base of the installation.
+The first step is to choose the base directory for the installation.
 This directory will contain the source code as well as the installation and the module files.
+Sub directories will follow Lua standards.

-As an example you might choose the base directory as being $NOBACKUP/opt.
+As an example you might choose the base directory as being `$NOBACKUP/opt`, though it can be any location.
 Next you can make the directory where the code will be cloned to and then move to that directory:

 ```
 mkdir –p $NOBACKUP/opt/src/swell/